hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 });
 ```

-FLIP checks out the stored `state` object, compares it to the item's current state data, and immediately sets the position and size so that the item appears to still exist in its grid placement.
+Flip checks out the stored `state` object, compares it to the item's current state data, and immediately sets the position and size so that the item appears to still exist in its grid placement.
 Then the item transitions to its _actual_ placement inside the button by animating the removal of these position and size offset values.

 I did nearly nothing here.
 This is all GSAP Flip sorcery.
 My goodness it's good.